-|Year of adoption||Established in June 2013 by Ministry of Public Administration and Digitisation (MAC) and Internal Security Agency (ABW) Cyberspace protection policy of the Republic of Poland (English).
+The first national cyber security strategy was launched in 2013 by the Ministry of Public Administration and Digitisation (MAC) and Internal Security Agency (ABW) Cyberspace protection policy of the Republic of Poland (English).

 |Updates and revisions||